Ngurah Rai International Airport

 Gilimanuk Ferry Harbor

 If you take the land route to Java, the only way to cross the Bali strait is by ferry.
-It currently has 4 ferry docks, and with the maximum load of 275 passengers, 58 motor bikes, and 26 cars, each ferry will stay at the dock for about 30-45 minutes to unload & load the passengers before sailing.
-It will then take about 2 hours to reach Ketapang Harbor in Banyuwangi, East Java.
+It currently has 4 ferry docks, and with the maximum load of roughly 275 passengers, 58 motor bikes, and 26 cars, each ferry will stay at the dock for about 30-45 minutes to unload & load the passengers before sailing.
+It will then take about 45 minutes to 2 hours max to reach Ketapang Harbor in Banyuwangi, East Java.

 During school holidays and long weekends, usually the harbor will be crowded with cars & buses from Java, as well as people who wants to spend their holiday in their hometown in Java.
 Avoid traveling around Nyepi and Idul Fitri (Eid), as the harbor will be very crowded, and the line for entering the harbor can reach more than 10 kilometers from the main entrance.

-To reach Gilimanuk which is about 120 km west of Denpasar, it will take about 3 hours by car, or 4-5 hours by public bus (Denpasar-Gilimanuk route only).
+To reach Gilimanuk which is about 120 km west of Denpasar, it will take about 3-4 hours by car or motorbike, or 4-5 hours by public bus (Denpasar-Gilimanuk route only).